verrazzano/docs/content/en/docs/releasenotes/_index.md

 Features:
 - Provided options to configure log volume/mount of the log collector, Fluentd, and pre-configured profiles.
 - Automatically enabled metrics and log capture for WebLogic domains deployed in Verrazzano.
-- Added security-related data/project YAML files to the Verrazzano console, under project details.
+- Added security-related data/project YAML files to the Verrazzano Console, under project details.
 - Updated to the v3.2.4 WebLogic Kubernetes Operator.

 Fixes: